SAP/cloud-security-services-integration-library/samples/spring-security-basic-auth/README.md

   - either exchange incoming credentials using the OAuth password grant flow
   - or exchange incoming credentials using the OAuth client credential flow

+In order to get the basic auth login popup, the response header `WWW-Authenticate` must be changed from `Bearer` to `Basic`.
+This is done by means of the class `BasicAuthenticationEntryPoint` in the Security Configuration.

 # Coding
 This sample is using the spring-security project.
 As of version 5 of spring-security, this includes the OAuth resource-server functionality.
 It enables caching using [`Caffeine`](https://github.com/ben-manes/caffeine) to avoid requesting new tokens from XSUAA for every incoming request.